 - MAKE STENCIL: Trace bunny shape onto the back of adhesive vinyl, then carefully cut out using a craft knife.

 - STENCIL: Stick vinyl onto the center of burlap piece.

 - Using a pouncer and white craft paint,

 - Apply paint to inside of bunny (using a ‘pounding’ motion to apply paint rather than brushing motion)

 - Allow paint to dry for 10-15 minutes, then remove stencil.

-- Once paint is fully dry (at least another hour or so), spray back of stenciled burlap with a generous coat of adhesive and place burlap in center of plaque (adhesive sticks quickly, so make sure burlap is centered from the beginning).
+- Once the paint is fully dry (at least another hour or so), spray back of stenciled burlap with a generous coat of adhesive and place burlap in the center of plaque (adhesive sticks quickly, so make sure burlap is centered from the beginning).

-- Make yarn pom tail (detailed instructions for making pom poms can be found in this post) and glue in place on plaque.
+- Make yarn pom tail (detailed instructions for making pom poms can be found in this post) and glue in place on the plaque.